MicrosoftLearning/AI-102ZH-Designing-and-Implementing-a-Microsoft-Azure-AI-Solution/readme.md

 **Important Notice!**

-This repo was replaced by a https://github.com/MicrosoftLearning/AI-102-AIEngineer.zh-cn on December 18th 2021.
+This repo was replaced by a [new repo](https://github.com/MicrosoftLearning/AI-102-AIEngineer.zh-cn) on December 18th 2021.
 We're making this change to improve the localized version of this content and reduce the delta between English and localized content updates.
 After a short interval, this repo will be archived.

 **Contributions**

 At this time, we are not accepting external contributions to this repo.
-If you have suggestions or spot any errors, please create a pull request or report an issue on the https://github.com/MicrosoftLearning/AI-102-AIEngineer.zh-cn.
+If you have suggestions or spot any errors, please create a pull request or report an issue on the [new repo](https://github.com/MicrosoftLearning/AI-102-AIEngineer.zh-cn).

 # AI-102：AI 工程师